Access graph: a novel graph representation of public transport networks for accessibility analysis: Results and analysis

-The values of the $30$-min type indicators, the average degree $\overline{D}_{30}$ and Gini coefficient $G_{30}$ correlate significantly with the size of the network $N$, maximum growth time $t_M$ and maximum generalised travel time $t_{max}$.
-The relations are shown in Figure \ref{fig:scatter} in plots $(b)$, $(c)$ and $(d)$, respectively.
-Strong negative correlations and negative power-law relations are observed for $\overline{D}_{30}$.
-In contrast, the values of $G_{30}$ increase logarithmically.
-For the largest networks, with size $N \gtrapprox 150$, the value of the Gini coefficient is approximately constant, indicating that beyond a certain size, larger networks tend to offer equally unequal distributions of access, in contrast to the relation observed for small and moderately sized networks (i.e. the growth of $G_M$ stalls after this $N$).
+The values of the $30$-min type indicators, the 30-min access $\langle k\rangle_{30}$ 30-min access inequality $G_{30}$ correlate significantly with the size of the network $N$ and maximum generalised travel time $t_{max}$.
+The relations are shown in Figure \ref{fig:scatter}.
+Strong negative correlations and negative power-law relations are observed for $\langle k\rangle_{30}$ vs. $N$, while the shape of $\langle k\rangle_{30}$ vs. $t_{max}$ is best described with exponential decay.
+In contrast, the values of $G_{30}$ increase sub-linearly, following a power-law.
+For the largest networks, with size $N \gtrapprox 150$, the value of the Gini coefficient is approximately constant, indicating that beyond a certain size, larger networks tend to offer equally unequal distributions of access, in contrast to the relation observed for small and moderately sized networks (i.e. the growth of $G_M$ stalls after this value of $N$).

-Among other pairs of variables, the strong negative correlation and a linear relation for $\overline{D}_{30}$ and $G_{30}$ complement the above observations.
-The high positive correlation and a linear relation between $t_M$ and $t_{max}$ is expected due to similar patterns of behaviour for all networks.
-Interestingly, the correlation of the absolute value of the time of fastest growth $t_M$ and the value relative to maximum time $\delta t = t_M/t_{max}$ is relatively low ($r_S \approx 0.4$), suggesting the potential of using both values as accessibility indicators.
-Notable is the lack of correlation between $\delta t_M$ and $N$, indicating a similar behaviour over all sizes of networks.
-On the other hand, the strong positive correlation between $\delta t$ and the average degree at the time of fastest growth $\overline{D}_M$ points to a universal behaviour of average degree growth (observed to be logistic-like in most cases).
-Moderate positive correlation of the Gini index of the degree distribution at $t_M$, $G_M$, and $N$, $G_M$ and $t_{max}$ indicate that larger networks also tend to have larger disparities in access.
+The strong negative correlation of $\langle k\rangle_{30}$ and $G_{30}$ complement the above observations, and the high positive correlation is expected due to similar patterns of behaviour for all networks.
+For the primal indicators, the strong positive correlation of $\delta t$ with access at inflection point $\langle k\rangle_M$ points to a universal behaviour of average degree growth (observed to be logistic-like in most cases) across network sizes.
+The moderate positive correlation of inflection access inequality $G_M$, and $N$, and $G_M$ and $t_{max}$ indicate that network size does impact access inequality with larger networks tending to have larger disparities in access.
 Significant negative correlation between the Gini index and $\delta t$ indicates that inequity decreases with $\delta t$, complementing the previous observation on the relation to $N$.